 Everyone has heard about Coffee trivia questions because they are young children.
-We all know that it is black liquid, and the liquid comes from black powder or beans.
-Most of us know how to try it, love it or not, we can meet some coffee shops and favorite brands, but what do we know about coffee?
+We all know that it is a black liquid, and the liquid comes from black powder or beans.
+Most of us know how to try it, love it or not, we can meet some coffee shops and favorite brands, but what do we know about coffee facts?

 Take these coffee trivia questions and answers and see for yourself.
 Each question comes with a short answer, followed by a more detailed explanation.